guettli/list-of-K8s-development-environment-setups/README.md

 ## IDE with GUI

 Some freaks like to develop on machines with the text editor vi.
 This has the benefit that you can execute it easily in a container.
-Although the start up phase feels fast, it is not not confinient and not efficient in the long run.
+Although the start up phase feels fast, it is not not convenient and not efficient in the long run.

 I want to use a modern IDE (for example an IntellJ based IDE or VSCode)